 - Ability to analyze budget information to provide early warning of projected cost variances from budget, and to develop and maintain budgeting and cost monitoring standards

-- Understanding of Generally Accepted Accounting Principles and Federal Administrative Regulations
+- Understanding of Generally Accepted Accounting Principles (GAAP) and Federal Acquisition Regulation (FAR)

 - Understanding of project management

-- Strong skills in interpersonal communication, time management, and setting priorities to meet all project and proposal needs in a timely fashion
+- Strong leadership skills as well as skills in interpersonal communication, time management, and setting priorities to meet all project and proposal needs in a timely fashion

 - Strong skills in conceptualization, including skills in the development of work breakdown structures

-- Strong detail orientation and ability to work effectively and productively under extreme time pressures
+- Strong detail orientation and ability to work effectively and productively under time pressures

 - Ability to work independently

-- Experience with government contracts and an understanding of the principals of survey research preferred
+- Experience with government contracts and an understanding of the principles of social science research preferred.

 |WHAT WE DO: